All Episodes

 I mean, just probably that it's going to grow a lot.

-Okay, so it's volatile.
+Okay, so it's volatile, it's growing.

-You know, one day it grows 5%.
+You know, one day it grows 5%, the next day it grows 1%.

 That's volatile, right?

-Yeah, yeah, it grows inconsistently.
+It grows inconsistently.

 Right.

-Now, however, volatility doesn't mean growth always.
+Now, however, volatility doesn't mean growth.

 Volatility also means a downside, right?

-So if you go to your oncologist, let's say you have cancer, you go to your oncologist and your oncologist says, oh, man, your cancer is really volatile.
+So if you go to your oncologist, let's say you have cancer, you go to your oncologist and your oncologist says, Oh man, your cancer is really volatile.

-Some days it doesn't shrink at all.
+Some days it shrinks five percent, some days it shrinks ten percent, some days it doesn't shrink at all.

 It's really volatile.